Menna-Baligh/Task-Manager/README.md

 - `TaskManager` : CRUD and filter on Tasks

 ### **2. Handles/**
-- this folder contains the logic and usage of classes we made
+- this folder contains the logic in `logic.php` and usage of classes we made in `app.php`

 ### **3. public/**
 - All front-end code i use in this folder